rickardd/beer-picker/README.md

 # Beer Picker

-Selects beers based on day, time and type of work you are currently doing.
+This application suggests beers based on day, time and type of work you are currently doing.

 ## Run project